zhaoc1/sunbeam_databases/README.md

 - archaea
 - protozoa

+The downloaded database will be used for BLASTn assembled [contigs](https://github.com/sunbeam-labs/sunbeam/blob/dev/rules/annotation/blast.rules).

 ### Example

 To download the nucleotide sequences of all Refseq fungal sequences (update your config file with group: fungi):